nothader/seevia/README.md

 5. Run the app: `python app.py`

 ## Features
-- Real-time CPU usage chart updating every 2 seconds.
+- Real-time charts for CPU, memory, and disk usage, updating every 2 seconds.

 ## Usage
 - Visit `/` for the dashboard homepage (HTML).